jasonhtpham/baas-service-nft-eth-express/README.md

-# Baas-service-sepoliaCompany
+# Baas-service-sepoliaNFT

-This is a Node Express application that serves as a company service.
-This service provides a route to deploy a company given certain parameters to the Sepolia TestNet.
+This is a Node Express application that serves as a nft service.
+This service provides a route to deploy a nft given certain parameters to the Sepolia TestNet.

 ## Other BaaS services we offer.